• Menu

 The recently restored historic Dangerfield house at 405 South Moffet Avenue, in Joplin’s Murphysburg Historic District, will once again host an afternoon tea—mimicking a social event that was held there over a century ago.

-Historic Murphysburg Preservation, Inc. (HMP) will host two afternoon teas on Saturday, December 20, 2025 at 12 noon and again at 3:00 p.m.
-All guests will be treated to a tour and historic account of the house decorated for the holidays.
-The event will be more than just a selection of teas with delectable traditional English finger foods and delicacies—this event will also include tales of scandals that enveloped the Dangerfield family!
+Historic Murphysburg Preservation, Inc. (HMP)l hosted two afternoon teas on Saturday, December 20, 2025 at 12 noon and again at 3:00 p.m.
+All guests were be treated to a tour and historic account of the house decorated for the holidays.
+The event was more than just a selection of teas with delectable traditional English finger foods and delicacies—this even also included tales of scandals that enveloped the Dangerfield family!
 What is a society gathering without a little neighborhood gossip?

 In august of 1908 Mrs. Blanch Dangerfield (the daughter in law of the original owners of the James Dangerfield home) hosted a fifty person tea party here for the who’s who of turn of the century Joplin.
 It was a well regarded event described in social circles as an elegant affair.
 However the success of this gathering could not predict the utter chaos that would befall the family mere months later.
 By the end of 1909 both James and Mary Ann Dangerfield would be dead, in the next year their son in law charged and convicted of embezzlement from Mt Hope cemetery, adultery and the scandals of divorce from both progeny of the Dangerfields would shock the city and seal the family’s downfall.